elbarto83/orm-validator/README.md

 `EllipseSynergie\OrmValidator\Eloquent\BaseModel` will automaticly use Validation Service of your model when validate data from inside the model or from the Observer.
 You MUST create a Validation Service for each of your `EllipseSynergie\OrmValidator\Eloquent\BaseModel` models.

-For example, if you have a Account model, you must create a validation service in the file `app/models/Validation/Account.php` :
+For example, if you have a Account model, you can create a validation service in the file `app/models/Validation/Account.php` :

 ```php
 <?php namespace Validation;